huiyaozheng/Mirage-zmq/src/code structure.md

 message-body = *OCTET
 ```

-This FSM handles the semantics of messages and commands.
+`Frame` generates a complete frame from the given options and data.

 ## Concrete Implementations